 What happens if my 30-day tourist Visa has expired?

 If your 30-day tourist visa to the UAE has expired, you have two options:

 - Leave the country before your 10 day grace period expires (ie, by day 39)

 What is a Visa Run?

 A Visa run is a common expression used for when you leave the country, in order to immediately re-enter and start a fresh visit visa.

 Most commonly, this is done on the UAE’s border with Oman as it is quite straightforward and inexpensive to cross by land, provided you have access to a car.
 We have a detailed guide on our Dubai Travel Planner site how the process works.
 It is identical for Abu Dhabi, although there may be closer border crossing points to consider.

 It’s important to note if you leave the country during the first 30 days, your UAE Visa on Arrival will not renew on re-entry.
 It’s a 30 day multi-entry Visa.
 If you are travelling through Abu Dhabi, let’s say onward to Europe then have a stopover in Abu Dhabi again, be very careful if that second stop sees you cross over from 30 days to 40 days.

-Eg: You arrive into Abu Dhabi on 1 September, stay for a few days then fly on to Europe.
+Eg: You arrive in Abu Dhabi on 1 September, stay for a few days then fly on to Europe.
 You return to the UAE on 28 September.
 You then spend two weeks in Abu Dhabi and fly out again on 12 October.

 Even though you only stayed in Dubai for just over two weeks, your original 30-day visa was still valid on re-entry.
 You are considered to have overstayed your visit visa by 12 days as you did not leave the country and it was not renewed during the 10 day grace period.